 Step 3: Wash with African black soap.
-I use Tropical Naturals’s Dudu-Osun Black Soap.
+I use Tropical Naturals’s Dudu-Osun Black Soap (get it here, no matter where you live!).
 I love it because it boasts all-natural ingredients like honey, shea butter, and aloe vera (great natural hydrator) without preservatives and artificial colors AND I get to rep my ancestors!
 Nothing has made my skin feel as squeaky-clean as this soap.

 Step 5: Moisturize!
 I use Aveeno Positively Radiant Daily Moisturizer with SPF for daily skin protection.
 It’s oil-free and leaves me with soft skin, without the residue.
 At night, a small coconut oil at night works as a great moisturizer.
 Don’t worry, it absorbs so well, that I wake up with baby-soft skin, and no shine!
 You won’t be looking like an oil slick, trust me.

 Remember, even in the cold months, you are still exposed to the sun, so you still need that UV ray protection!